-- Accrued leave balances will be appropriately managed to minimise their financial and operational impact on SOH. - a) An acceptable leave balance is between 5 to 7.5 weeks for all employees accruing 5 weeks per annum; 4 to 6 weeks for all employees accruing 4 weeks per annum; and a prorata of this amount for part-time and flexible time employees. - The maximum allowable leave balance that may be accrued for employees under this Agreement is 10 weeks (400 hours) for full-time salaried employees; 10 weeks (380 hours) for full-time waged employees accruing a full-time equivalent of 5 weeks per annum; 8 weeks (304 hours) for full-time waged employees accruing a full-time equivalent of 4 weeks per annum; or a pro rata of the relevant full-time rate above for part-time and flexible time employees. - SOH will ensure that employees are notified of their recreation leave balances through regular pay slips and will notify an employee when their accrued leave balances exceeds the upper value of the acceptable balance range above so they can adequately plan a mutually convenient absence from work. - Where an employee is prevented from taking recreation leave due to reasonable operational or personal reasons, their manager will provide Human Resources with a leave management plan that specifies the period of time leave will be conserved and the mechanisms to ensure leave balances remain within an acceptable range.
+- 21.2.3.1.
+MEAA and SOH agree that staff taking leave is an important part of managing fatigue and ensuring the health, safety and wellbeing of staff and visitors. - 21.2.3.2.
+Accrued leave balances will be appropriately managed to minimise their financial and operational impact on SOH. - a) An acceptable leave balance is up to 6.25 weeks for all employees accruing 5 weeks per annum; up to 5 weeks for all employees accruing 4 weeks per annum; and a pro-rata equivalent of this amount for part-time and flexible time employees. - b) The maximum allowable leave balance that may be accrued for employees under this Agreement is 8.75 weeks (350 hours) for full-time salaried employees; 8.75 weeks (332.5 hours) for full-time waged employees accruing a full-time equivalent of 5 weeks per annum; 7 weeks (266 hours) for full-time waged employees accruing a full-time equivalent of 4 weeks per annum; or a pro rata equivalent for part-time and flexible time employees. - 21.2.3.3.
+SOH will ensure that employees are notified of their recreation leave balances through regular pay slips and will notify an employee when their accrued leave balances exceeds the upper value of the acceptable balance range above so they can adequately plan a mutually convenient absence from work. - 21.2.3.4.
+SOH recognises that implementing the agreed reduction in leave balance thresholds in clause 21.2.3.2 of this Agreement will result in some staff immediately exceeding these new lower thresholds.
+SOH is committed to working with these employees to plan mutually beneficial leave absences over the 12 months following the approval of this agreement. - 21.2.3.5.
+Where an employee is prevented from taking recreation leave due to reasonable operational or personal reasons, their manager will provide Human Resources with a leave management plan that specifies the period of time leave will be conserved and the mechanisms to ensure leave balances remain within an acceptable range.
 In exceptional circumstances, approval may be given for an employee to conserve their balance and continue to accrue leave above the maximum accrual rate.